-Students will develop the skills needed to enter the Child Care profession.
-The course will provide students with a foundation in the principles of child development, basic health and safety, and training in the care of infants, toddlers and pre-schoolers.
-They will learn about the physical, social, emotional and cognitive development of each of the above listed age groups.
-The course encourages both discussion/communication and demonstrations of skills.
-Part of the curriculum will also include guest speakers such as The Safe House, Cornell Cooperative Extension, School Directors and former students.
+In this course students will develop the skills needed to enter the Child Care profession.
+The course will provide students with a foundation in the principles of child development, basic health and safety, and training in the care of infants, toddlers and preschoolers.
+They will earn about the physical, social, emotional and cognitive development of each of the above-listed age groups.
+The course encourages both discussion and demonstrations of skills.
+Part of the curriculum will also include guest speakers such as the Safe House, Cornell Cooperative Extension, school directors and former students.
 Upon course completion and teacher evaluation, students may have the opportunity to be admitted to the two-year CTE Early Childhood Education program.

 - Practice and develop effective communication skills to enable them to work with both parents and co-workers in a collaborative team effort

 - Participate in computer and technology projects and lessons related to early childhood development

 - Develop a personalized portfolio that aligns to the NYS Pre-School Common Core Learning Standards

 - Create lessons and learning projects for infants, toddlers and preschoolers